 This was simply volunteer work in which, I approached teachers and parents in order to sell calenders.
 When sold, the money would go the free the children organization.
 My co-workers were cooperative and we all designed the calendars with equal contribution.
 The most enjoyable part of the job was knowing we were helping people and the hardest part was finding a place to print the calendars.

-Youth & Educational Resources Intern (Former Employee) – Toronto, ON – June 26, 2013
+Youth & Educational Resources Intern (Former Employee) – Toronto, ON – 26 June 2013

 On any given work day one could see me doing chiefly 3 things: 1) coordinating the assembly & mailing of sourcing material to S. Asia, Europe & across N. America 2) Organizing & instructing volunteers on how to assemble sourcing material 3) Data entry and administrative work to support youth engagement.
 This was my first full-time administrative support role and the most important things that I learned were to maintain office supplies and equipment and to monitor inventory.
 The biggest challenge I faced in this role was coordinating and scheduling volunteers.
 These were usually large teams of up to 20 people and often children as young as 7 and adults above 40 years would be working in the same group.
 Instructing in a way that everybody could follow, was a big achievement.
 And I was able to get the job done by communicating clearly and precisely- often in writing.
 My co-workers were also of great help, since they would offer assistance whenever I asked of them.
 Having such great coworkers was definitely the most enjoyable part of the job.

-free breakfasts, autonomy, great boss
+Free breakfasts, autonomy, great boss

-often physically challenging; eg: heavy boxes were required to be moved around
+Often physically challenging; eg: heavy boxes were required to be moved around